-This pair of diamond set brooches, representing lilies, belongs together.
-We may presume, due to their detachable fittings, they once formed part of a splendorous set of jewellery or a more significant piece, for instance, a tiara as the one shown here.
+This pair of diamond-set brooches, representing lilies, belong together.
+We may presume, due to their detachable fittings, they once formed part of a splendorous set of jewellery or a more significant piece, for instance, a tiara like the one shown here.
 Flanking the centrepiece of the exemplary tiara the pins of two spray brooches are visible.
 One particular piece of elaborate diamond jewellery could commonly be taken apart and worn in several ways, according to taste or occasion.
 This set of brooches would also make a magnificent pair of earrings, for instance.

 The lily also makes a fragrant symbol at funerals, when it’s meaning is ‘To find peace of mind’.

 Greek mythology tells the story of the first lilies.
 While the goddess Hera was nursing the strong baby Hercules, her milk sprayed away.
 This accidental spill created both the Milky Way and the perfect white flowers.
 The Ancient Greek too associated them with virtue and virginity.